tristanpendergrass/idle-game/README.md

 - [ ] Find a way to unit test performance of tick

 ### Fundamentals
+- [ ] Allow mods to affect other mods.
+E.g. I want a spell mastery that boosts the effects of that spell
 - [ ] Allow shop items to have requirements besides coin.
 Resources and level requirements
 - [ ] Show what mods there are on an effect/interval and where they came from
 - [ ] Show Time Passes during Fast Forward with real time change